ThemeFuse/Brizy/readme.txt

 = 2.0.1 - 2020-07-31 =
 * Fixed: Declared  property
 * Fixed: Removed code that does not work in older PHP version
-* Fixed: Deleted unnecessary files from all dependencies we use

-= 2.0 - 2020-07-30 =
-* New: Introduced working in Draft
-* New: Links to Support and Docs in left sidebar
-* New: Brizy Sync functionality for blocks and layouts
-* New: You can Clear or Save an entire layout
-* New: Absolute and Fixed positions for elements
-* Improved: Increased the size limit of Image population to 5000px
-* Improved: Enabled shape option on responsive for all Sections
-* Improved: Updated Google Fonts list
-* Improved: Added Animation options on all elements
-* Improved: Re-written == Changelog ==

-= 2.0.4 - 2020-08-06 =
-* Fixed: Support URL filters

-= 2.0.3 - 2020-08-06 =
-* Fixed: Sync process bugs
-* Fixed: Allow to continue the sync process if there are block with deleted assets
-* Fixed: Recaptcha integration and leads saving
-* Fixed: Exclude rule bug
-* Fixed: Changed session status check
-* Fixed:  Short pixel key validation
-* Fixed:  Product tags filter in rule options
-* Fixed:  Some placeholder labels
-* Fixed: Button spacing
-* Fixed: Button color in Mobile menu
-* Fixed: Countdown element
-* Fixed: Import/Export images
-* Fixed: Icons many requests, CORS CDN

-= 2.0.2 - 2020-07-31 =
-* Fixed: Plugin version

-= 2.0.1 - 2020-07-31 =
-* Fixed: Declared  property
-* Fixed: Removed code that does not work in older PHP version
 * Fixed: Deleted unnecessary files from all dependencies we use extended the Image element (added fixed px size)
 * Improved: Plugin loading
 * Improved: Sent post directly in the get_the_content post content element
 * Improved: Increased the size limit of Image population to 5000px
 * Improved: Enabled shape option on responsive for all Sections